 Acute Coronary Syndrome

 Acute coronary syndrome (ACS) occurs when a plaque inside a coronary artery suddenly ruptures.
-A blood clot forms and blocks blood flow to the heart muscle, depriving the heart of oxygen-rich blood and causing unstable angina (a type of chest pain) or a heart attack.
-The amount of time blood flow is blocked and the extent of heart damage determine which type of ACS occurs, but it is always considered a life-threatening condition.
+A blood clot forms and blocks blood flow to the heart muscle.
+This deprives the heart of oxygen-rich blood and causes unstable angina or a heart attack.
+The amount of time blood flow is blocked and the extent of heart damage determine which type of ACS occurs.
+But it is always considered a life-threatening condition.

 eMedicineHealth Medical Reference from Healthwise